-The Rx antenna was routed to the side of the fuselage, then backwards along the fuselage side and out of the top of the fuselage immediately behind the canopy - and taped to the top of the fuselage.
+In both cases the Rx antenna was routed to the side of the fuselage, then backwards along the fuselage side and out of the top of the fuselage immediately behind the canopy - and taped to the top of the fuselage.
 Secure it in short lengths of silicone tube to make sure it cannot be cut through by any sharp edges.
 Keep it as far away as possible from the cables for the elevator servos and the closed-loop rudder wires.